iwterry/react-around-api-full/README.md

   * Frontend: https://practicum-iwterry.students.nomoreparties.site
   * Backend: https://api.practicum-iwterry.students.nomoreparties.site
   * Used Microsoft Azure for hosting.
+  * UPDATE: The URLs and the IP address given for the frontend and backend are no longer valid, as I have turned off the virtual machine from Azure that was being used.
+So the links willl not work.

 About this fullstack app:
 * Whenever the frontend app mounts, it will send a request to the backend to see if the user is signed in.
 A user is considered signed in if the backend receives a valid JWT (JSON Web Token) from a cookie.
 When the frontend makes this request to the backend, a cookie will be sent if there is one.